rxv292/VaultHunters-Files/README.md

 step 9: Give the instance a name.

-step 10: Change the Version to "release 1.18.2-forge-40.2.0" (the thing that was downloaded ealier)
+step 10: Change the Version to "release 1.18.2-forge-40.2.0" (the thing that was installed ealier)

 step 11: Click "browse" and find the folder you created in step 5.
 Go into that and click on .minecraft, then click "ok"